 There are a couple of other things I do that keep me in a good place.

 - I don’t do things I don’t want to do.
 This is a biggie and a bit radical.
 I’ve gotten a lot slack from people, family, and friends who say this is an incorrect way to life.
-Life is about choices and I think there are very few things you HAVE to do.
+Life is about choices and I think there are few things I HAVE to do.
 Now, there are a lot of things that I do because the alternative is not preferable.
 But that is still a choice I am making.
 That includes making money, paying bills, administrative tasks, life maintenance, etc. If I am going to make the choice to take work that is only mildly enjoyable, the joy of I get from not stressing is greater than any annoyance from that job.
 If I really don’t want to do something, I don’t do it.
 There is always an option for something I would rather do or hiring someone (who does enjoy it) do it.
 I used to do all sorts of things I didn’t really want to do because of fear, guilt or because “I should”.
-Here’s what I say to naysayers.
+And I don’t want to do something but know it would be more beneficial or wiser if I did do it, I make the choice to do it.
+For instance, I don’t have to pay my taxes, but the alternative is too risky and that creates some desire to get them done.
+Here’s what I say to naysayers who don’t believe you have choices or I’m a living in a fantasy world.
 Since I’ve made small changes in my life, I’m more peaceful, happier, kinder, and more generous.
 I still help my friends and family.
 I still give to charity and volunteer.
 I just don’t carry the baggage of guilt or obligation.

 - I choose to put myself around people who inspire me to be a better person.
 This kind of goes along with number 1.
 In the past, I have hung out with people because they were talented or successful or powerful.
 I didn’t happen a lot and it never felt great.
 But I stopped doing that altogether.
 I no longer look past the character of someone because they are successful or powerful.
 If I like them and they happen to be talented or successful, great.

 - I ask myself “What will I regret?”
-If I died today, what trip, adventure, or relationship would I have wished to experience.
+If I died today, what apology, song release, trip, adventure, or relationship would I have wished to experience or change.
 I ask myself this at least once a week.

 - I listen to motivation speakers.
 I’ve listened to dozens of speakers and these are the ones that resonated with me.
 They may or may not resonate with you.
-Eckhart Tolle, Ted Talks, Brene Brown, Oprah Winfrey, Abraham Hicks, Mario Martinez, and Kryon.
+Eckhart Tolle, Ted Talks, Brene Brown, Bruce Lipton, Abraham Hicks, Mario Martinez, and Kryon.